joaoteixeira88/Data-Engineering-Code-Challenge/README.md

 ## Deliverables
-- Your solution should be uploaded and submitted using this repo.
+- Your solution should be uploaded and submitted using this repo as base (download, clone, for is not allowed)
 - Your solution should follow good project architecture.

 - **Output files**: